 3. Create Target Lists

 Create and constantly refine lists of potential internship sites, programs and other goal targeted options.
 Use on-line and print sources to develop a list of persons, places, programs and organizations.
-CareerLink and National Internship Consortium are among many web-resource you should use.
+Handshake and National Internship Consortium are among many web-resources you should use.

 4. Network for Information and Consideration